ubccr/akrr/docs/notes/openStack_notes/openStack_namd_deployment.md

 Update: so there was an issue with namd taking really long, I was running it with mpirun instead of just with charmrun or whatever.
 So I switched how it was being run in the script so it just runs the executable with the proper number of nodes.
 I pushed it up to docker up so it should be working

+- update: also running okay locally just with charmrun